Estimating Continuous Treatment Effects with Two-Stage Kernel Ridge Regression: Proof of Theorem

 Then \(\hat \theta\) is the corresponding Hilbertian element of \(\hat f \in \cF\) in Algorithm~\ref{algorithm: main}.

-\paragraph{Second stage regression: Hilbertian formulation.} In the second stage of Algorithm~\ref{algorithm: main}, we regress on the pseudo-outcomes \(m_j :=m(a_j')\).
+\paragraph{Second-Stage Regression: Hilbertian Formulation.} In the second stage of Algorithm~\ref{algorithm: main}, we regress on the pseudo-outcomes \(m_j :=m(a_j')\).
 We express this process in a closed form using the language of elements and operators in a Hilbert space.
 We define \(\hat{\eta}_\lambda\) as the corresponding Hilbertian element of \(\hat h_\lambda\).

 \begin{enumerate} \item Sample \(\{a_j^\prime\}_{j=1}^n\) from \(\cP_{\operatorname{samp}}\) and create pseudo-outcomes \(\{m_j := m(a_j^\prime)\}_{j=1}^n\).

 Explicitly, the pseudo-outcome for \(a_j'\) is: